How to sleep well when it is hot

 Don’t exercise before bed

 Exercise in general is great for improving your sleep quality.
-But exercising close to bedtime can be disruptive, especially when it is already hot.
-This is because exercising can increase your core temperature and make it harder for you to fall asleep at your regular time.
+But exercising close to bedtime can be disruptive, especially when it’s already hot.
+Exercising can raise your body temperature and make it harder for you to fall asleep at your regular time.

-You might think that sleeping naked may help you to stay cool and sleep better when it is hot outside.
-But some people may find it easier to remain cool and fall asleep if they wear lightweight cotton pyjamas.
+Wearing less clothing is ideal.
+Some people may like to sleep naked.
+But wearing lightweight cotton pyjamas might help you stay cool and fall asleep.
 This is because they form a barrier against your skin – so if you are sweating, you may feel more comfortable.

 Other tips for sleeping well

 - Maintain a good sleep wake routine.
-You might be tempted to change your routine to get up later or go to bed earlier when it is hot.
+You might be tempted to change your routine to get up later or go to bed earlier when it’s hot.
 But keeping a regular sleep wake cycle can send signals to your body that it is time to rest.
 This makes it easier to fall asleep earlier in the night.
+Watch our video 'Busting sleep myths'.

 - Reduce bright light exposure in the evening.
 Your body prepares for sleep when it gets darker outside.
 When you use bright lights inside, this can confuse your body’s signals and make it harder to sleep at an earlier time.